 Jo Abdul-Rahim graduated from the University of Exeter with a BSc (Hons) in Mathematics and Mathematical Statistics.
 She is a qualified Chartered Accountant and a fellow of the Institute of Chartered Accountants in England and Wales.
 She worked in practice at Deloitte in London where she gained experience in auditing a diverse range of FTSE listed UK businesses.
 She later worked as group accountant for Rexam plc before returning joining Middlesex University in 2004.

 Jo is currently the Director of Accounting and Finance Programmes in the Business School.
-She maintains strong links with the main accountancy bodies and she continues to work within the profession advising individuals and small businesses.
-She is the Treasurer of the Parents' Association of her local secondary school as well as a member of her church finance committee.
+She maintains strong links with the main accounting professional bodies and with colleagues in other academic institutions.
+She is a member of her church finance committee as well as independent external external reviewer for a number of small charities.

 Jo has previously taught financial accounting at all undergraduate levels and at postgraduate level as well as taxation to undergraduate accounting and finance students.

 Sangster, Alan and Franklin, Ellie and Alwis, Dee and Abdul-Rahim, Jo and Stoner, Gregory N. (2014) Using Pacioli’s pedagogy and medieval text in today’s introductory accounting course.
 Journal of Accounting Education , 32 (1). pp. 16-35.
 ISSN 0748-5751